oldham123/cfa_level_iii/_readings/Reading 28 Active Equity Investing.md

       - Holdings-based analysis is difficult to perform if a derivatives overlay is used, unless there is good information available about the strategy being followed
     - **Returns-based**
       - By regressing fund returns against a collection of indices, each thought to strongly represent investment of a certain style
+      - In this regression, the intercept term is usually interpreted as value added by the manager
       - The degree to which a fund's returns are correlated with the returns of an index, the fund can be thought of as being of that style
   - Additionally, a fund manager will often self-identify a fund's style
     - This self-identification can be compared to the results of both approaches, perhaps identifying a need for further investigation if results are inconsistent